wazuh/wazuh-documentation/source/deployment-options/index.rst

 These alternatives guide you to install the Wazuh central components along with the single universal agent.

-- :ref:`Deployment with Ansible <wazuh_ansible>`: Ansible is an open source platform designed for automating tasks.
+- :doc:`deploying-with-ansible/index`: Ansible is an open source platform designed for automating tasks.
 Its deployment tool is used to deploy the Wazuh infrastructure on AWS.
-The Wazuh environment consists of a Wazuh server, an Elastic Stack server, and a Wazuh agent.
+The Wazuh environment consists of the Wazuh central components and a Wazuh agent.

-- :ref:`Deployment with Puppet <wazuh_puppet>`: Puppet is an open-source software tool that gives you an automatic way to inspect, deliver, operate, and future-proof all of your software, no matter where it is executed.
+- :doc:`deploying-with-puppet/index`: Puppet is an open-source software tool that gives you an automatic way to inspect, deliver, operate, and future-proof all of your software, no matter where it is executed.
 It is very simple to use and allows you to install and configure Wazuh easily.